A quiet beard trimmer is something that many men have never experienced. In fact, it’s something that many men probably don’t even believe exists.

 This beard trimmer is the cheapest on this list.
 The top two on this list are certainly more durable and have a more powerful motor.

-However, as far as quiet beard trimmers go, the ER-GB40-S provides good value for money.
+However, as far as quiet beard trimmers go, the ER-GB40-S (Amazon Link) provides good value for money.